VeraZab/elt-template/README.md

 </br>
 </br>
 GCP Service account json api key was manually added here by ssh-ing into the VM and adding it there directly.
+The `utilities/setup-prefect-blocks.py` script was also run manually to setup Prefect blocks.

 </br>
 </br>